Discoveri-org/Discoveri/examples/optimization_of_PIC_simulation_result/README.md

 Every time the optimization process needs to launch a simulation, it creates a new directory named ``Config_*``, where the executable ``smilei``, the Python input namelist and the ``.sh`` script are copied.

-Afterwards, the process inserts a new line into the input namelist to define a dictionary ``external_config`` containing the parameters for that specific simulation configuration.
+Afterwards, the process inserts a new line into the input namelist to define a dictionary ``configuration`` containing the parameters for that specific simulation configuration.
 For this example, the namelist of one configuration may contain these parameters:
 ```
-external_config = { 'bunch_charge_pC':85.22, 'electron_bunch_delay_behind_laser_um':17.97 }
+configuration = { 'bunch_charge_pC':85.22, 'electron_bunch_delay_behind_laser_um':17.97 }
 ```

 This line is automatically added immediately after the marker ``# Configuration to simulate`` at the beginning of the input namelist.